toyobayashi/express-serve-asar/README.md

 # express-serve-asar

-An Node.js Express middleware for serving static files inside Electron's asar file.
+A Node.js Express middleware for serving static files inside Electron's asar file.
 Also works with webpack-dev-server.

 ## Usage